Tips for taking a test

 The timer keeps running whether or not you're actively working on the test.
 If you save a draft or leave the test window, the countdown continues and your work is saved and submitted when time is up.
 When you select Save and Close to return to the test later, you're reminded that the timer will continue.

-The timer appears at the bottom of the window to let you know how much time is left.
+The timer appears at the top of the window to let you know how much time is left.
 Your work is saved and submitted automatically when time is up.

 When you open a test, you're informed if your submission is set to be graded anonymously:

 This assessment will be graded anonymously.
 Don't include any personal information, such as your name.

 Your instructor won't see your name during grading.
 Your instructor may choose to grade anonymously to eliminate bias.
 Your instructor can't enable anonymous grading for group tests.

 You shouldn't include any identifying information with your submission.
 Don't add your name to files you upload or use your name in any text you add.

 You won’t see any indication of anonymous grading on your Grades page.
 Until your instructor posts grades, you'll see Not graded in the Grade column.
 If your instructor allowed multiple attempts, you'll also see Not graded for each attempt you've submitted.